HTTP endpoints with Kafka Streams Interactive Queries

 Well… not quite ๐Ÿ˜’

-For this test, I run one application instance therefore the local store contained all of the state.
+For this test, I run one application instance therefore the local store contained all the state.

 Let’s see what happens if we add one more instance.